react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-actions.md

 sidebar_label: CommonActions
 ---

 A navigation action is an object containing at least a `type` property.
-The action can be handled by routers with the `getStateForAction` method to return a new state from an existing navigation state.
+Internally, the action can be handled by [routers](custom-routers.md) with the `getStateForAction` method to return a new state from an existing navigation state.

 Each navigation actions can contain at least the following properties:

 - `type` (required) - A string which represents the name of the action.
 - `payload` (options) - An object containing additional information about the action.
 For example, it will contain `name` and `params` for `navigate`.
 - `source` (optional) - The key of the route which should be considered as the source of the action.
-This is used by some routers to determine which route to apply the action on.
+This is used for some actions to determine which route to apply the action on.
 By default, `navigation.dispatch` adds the key of the route that dispatched the action.
 - `target` (optional) - The key of the navigation state the action should be applied on.

 It's important to highlight that dispatching a navigation action doesn't throw any error when the action is unhandled (similar to when you dispatch an action that isn't handled by a reducer in redux and nothing happens).